dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 The BrowserWindow ParameterWe skipped the initial parameter that the showOpenDialog supports since it is optional.
 On macOS, it is quite common to have the Open dialog attach itself to the actual application window and not have it open in a separate window, as shown in Figure 7-4.

-110

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-4.
 The Open File dialog on macOS attached to the Application Window

 If you choose to not attach the dialog to the application window, note that the file dialog is not automatically centered, and you will need to programmatically position it.
 To attach a dialog to the application window, simply pass in the reference to the application window into the dialog's show method.
 Here is the basic code needed to display the dialog to select a file.
 Once the user has selected a file, the code will emit an IPC event to the renderer process with information on the selected files.

 dialog.showOpenDialog(mainWindow, { title: 'Select a file...', properties: ['openFile'], defaultPath: '/Users/<username>/Documents/', buttonLabel: "Select...", filters: [ { name: 'Images', extensions: ['jpg', 'png', 'gif'] }, { name: 'Text', extensions: ['txt'] } ]}, function (files) { if (files) event.sender.send('selected-directory', files)})

-111

-Chapter 7 ■ Working With the Dialog MoDule

 Just remember, if your application is going to support multiple windows, you need to ensure that you